carbon-design-system/carbon/src/components/tooltip/README.md

 ### Interactive tooltip

+Interactive tooltip should be used if there are actions a user can take in the tooltip (e.g. a link or a button).
+For more regular use case, e.g. giving the user more text information about something, use definition tooltip or icon tooltip.

 | Selector                      | Description                        |
 | ----------------------------- | ---------------------------------- |
 | `.bx--tooltip__trigger--bold` | Modifier class to make label bold. |